 One fundamental criterion for Testfakta Bio-based certification is that a high proportion of the product must be bio-based, compared with other, similar products.
 Another is that the product must meet essential environmental and performance requirements.

 The minimum proportion of bio-based content required for certification varies among product categories.
-In some products, bio-based content is only a small proportion of the total product weight.
-Cleaning fluids, for example, consist largely of water.

 Manufacturer’s details confirmed in analysis